mjmeilahn/react-projects/README.md

 3. Styling - In depth look at Global CSS, Styled Components and CSS Modules.
 Exploring Pros & Cons of each and how reactive JS utilizes these approaches.

-4. Fragments, Portals, Refs - TBD.
+4. Fragments, Portals, Refs - Rendering Sibling components with React.Fragment or <></> as its shorthand.

 5. ARCHIVED.
 FishInventory - REACT + FIREBASE - This app uses authentication to log into your real-time Firebase data using a GitHub account, in order to persist unique data.
 Application state is updated on a parent component, passes unidirectional data flow into its child components.
 You can adjust inventory in your shop - Firebase passes real-time data to the store and prevents customers from having SOLD OUT items in their cart.
 There is no Checkout or Payment steps included in this demonstration.